brahmapsen/defi-assetmgr/README.md

 # Defi Asset Manager

-Manage portfolios of different asset classes on defi.
-Currently model portfolios of cash (stable coins), gold and crypto are vailable.
+Manage portfolios with different asset classes on defi: The goal is to bring concepts like portfolio management/rebalancing from the traditional investment world into Defi.
+The user can select between model portfolios with different asset allocations and with one click purchase it.
+Basically, it should be easier for not knowledgable crypto users to invest in a balanced portfolio of different traditional asset classes like Gold and Real Estate and Crypto assets, everything available on defi.
+React frontend that is pulling information from different defi protocols and a smart contract that purchases several assets (tokens) on uniswap.

 ## Install